-The research approach was both confirmatory and exploratory, and the statistical analysis was guided by a predictor-outcome framework.
+The research approach was both confirmatory and exploratory with the statistical analysis guided by a predictor-outcome framework.
 Predictors are the factors hypothesized as influencing the outcomes of summer (outdoor) water consumption and outdoor chemical use.
-The selection of predictors was guided by evidence found in available research publications, communications with other professionals conducting conservation research, and discussions with City of Austin Environmental and Conservation Services Department staff.
 The predictors included winter (indoor) water consumption, lot size, house value, geographic area, irrigation method and grass type.
 Types of grass were St. Augustine, Bermuda, mixed grass (a combination of St. Augustine and Bermuda), no grass (all shrubs or ground covers), and Buffalograss.
+The selection of predictors was motivated by evidence found in available research publications, communications with other professionals conducting conservation research, and discussions with City of Austin Environmental and Conservation Services Department staff.

-Multivariate statistical analysis was performed to identify the best set of predictors that accounted for the most variation among outcomes and to identify the magnitude of each predictor-outcome relationship while removing the influences from other predictor-outcome relationships.
-Simple group comparisons were also used to describe differences in water consumption associated with predictors, as well as to show how such results can be misleading without using multiple regression analysis to disentangle overlapping predictor effects.
+Multivariate statistical analysis identified the best set of predictors which accounted for the most variation among outcomes and determined the magnitude of each predictor-outcome relationship while removing the influences from other predictor-outcome relationships.
+Simple group comparisons were also used to describe differences in water consumption associated with the predictors, as well as to show how such results can be misleading without using multiple regression analysis to disentangle overlapping predictor effects.